alan-turing-institute/nocell/README.md

 * Explcitly provide rather than `all-defined-out`
 * Use `contract-out` on provides
 * No owners, but let people know what you are working on (eg, Slack or grab an issue)

+### Documentation

+**Please think about and edit this section**

+In the new world of remote-working, it seems likely that documentation will be more valuable.
+I (James G) intend to try to write more "planning-type" documentation -- ie, design principles, architecture, and so on -- rather than just diving into code.
+I propose to try to make this documentation precise but pithy.

+There's some trade-off here that I don't really know how to manage.
+Typically one needs to try out ideas in code, and those ideas will change.
+But on the other hand, writing things in advance is a way to help one think, which is important since we don't meet up in person with a whiteboard any more.
+And if one writes code too early, the design tends to ossify.

+I think perhaps the implication is that one needs to be slightly less ambitious (end-to-end) and more about building stuff that does a small thing, but works.
+That fits quite well with this project since the end-to-end prototype has already been worked out.